Tyro and Square are competing payment platforms with similar offerings.

 With Tyro’s older EFTPOS terminals, many users reported technical problems with little support.

-On Trustpilot, Square has mostly positive ratings with some complaints about frozen accounts, poor support and a few usability issues with the interface.
+On Trustpilot, Square mostly has positive ratings with some complaints about frozen accounts, poor support and a few usability issues with the interface.
 Our own experience of the software has always been easy, but we see how finding certain functions can get lost in the overwhelm of features in the backend Dashboard.

 Our verdict on Tyro or Square: lots to like

-It is a portable and robust system that makes light work of tedious tasks such as reconciliation and reporting, meaning you won’t be spending as much time keeping track of settlements.
+It’s a portable and robust system that makes light work of tedious tasks such as reconciliation and reporting, meaning you won’t be spending as much time keeping track of settlements.
 And its POS integration is beyond extensive.

 Unfortunately, with no real POS apps or website builders to speak of, there are definitely much better choices if you are running an online business.